 Picking Up Your Dribble

-Pivoting in basketball is an action the ball-handler can take by rotating around his pivot foot.
+Pivoting in basketball is an action the ball-handler can take by rotating around their pivot foot.
 Players can pick their pivot foot when they choose to pick up their dribble.
 A player's pivot foot must remain on the ground when pivoting and can only come off the floor when the player shoots or passes.

 If a player breaks any of these dribbling rules, a violation will be called by the referee.
 Violations result in a turnover and the other team getting the ball.
 These are simple mistakes in basketball that can have a large impact during a game.
 Here is a list of dribbling violations in basketball: